input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 ### Old storage

-Old wallet storage stored list of addresses.
-Each address was associated a name and was derived from separate secret key (backed up by mnemonics and encrypted with spending password).
+The old wallet storage stored a list of addresses.
+Each address was associated with a name and was derived from separate secret key (backed up by mnemonics and encrypted with the spending password).

 ### New storage